curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic in cabinets.md

 Execute a program when the cabinet is fully loaded.

-Eg: this program will hide (disable) some parts of the cabinet after load
+E.g.: this program will hide (disable) some parts of the cabinet after load

 ```vb